-When it comes to cooking vegetables, this isn’t really something that’s difficult to accomplish.
+When it comes to cooking asparagus, this isn’t really something that’s difficult to accomplish.

 You can easily do it on the stovetop, but of course, that requires bringing pots and pans of water to a boil, or hovering over the stove while you toss and stir (not to mention the dishes you’ll have to wash afterwards).

 Of course, you could resort to the microwave.
 But with a delicate vegetable like this one, that’s pretty much a guaranteed way to turn it into mush.

 That’s why I think the best – not to mention the easiest – way to cook asparagus is in your electric pressure cooker or Instant Pot.
 It’s the hassle-free, hands-off way to steam this vegetable perfectly.

 No matter what, it comes out the same way every single time.

 Plus, the pressure cooker does a fantastic job of bringing out the natural sweetness of the green stalks.